 You can toggle between Sites by clicking on the building icon in the top-left corner of your Hotjar dashboard.

-Only admin users have access to add sites
+Only admin-level team members have access to add sites

-Only users with admin access can make changes to the set up of your Hotjar account.
-A full explanation of our user permissions can be found in User Permissions.
+Only team members with admin access can make changes to the set up of your Hotjar account.
+A full explanation of our team members permissions can be found in our Team Member Permissions article.

 Limitations with Recordings

-We currently have a limitation when setting Recordings to start on a specific page and recording cross-domain.
+We have a limitation when setting Recordings to start on a specific page when recording cross-domain.

-When you set Recordings to start on a specific page, we set a session cookie for the visitor, telling our script to record all subsequent pages.
-Since session cookies are bound to a domain, we're not able to read the cookie if the domain changes connecting cross-domain Recordings.
+When you set Recordings to start on a specific page, we set a session cookie for the visitor telling our script to record all subsequent pages.
+Since session cookies are bound to a domain, we're not able to read the cookie if the domain changes, ceasing the Recording.